XLabs/arbitrary-token-transfers/README.md

 ## Clean installation

 - Run `yarn` to install all the global dependencies.
-- Checkout submodules: `git submodules update --init`
+- Checkout submodules: `git submodule update --init`
 - Make sure no previous builds output is present `yarn clean:all`

 Depending on the desired target environment you have 2 different build options: